softwaresaved/automated_testing/README.md

 $ mkdir testoracle
 ```

-We then run `count_frequency` on valid input files, and populate the `testoracle` directory with the corresponding output files.
+We then run `count_frequency` on valid input files - those we know to be correct - and populate the `testoracle` directory with the corresponding output files.

 ```
 $ count_frequency samples/events2013.dat testoracle/freqs_events2013.dat